jaredcobb/ovos-skill-openai/README.md

 ## Description

-The `ovos-skill-openai` project is an Open Voice OS fallback skill designed to forward user requests to the OpenAI GPT models.
+The `ovos-skill-openai` project is an OpenVoiceOS fallback skill designed to forward user requests to the OpenAI GPT models.
 It maintains conversational context using the OpenAI Conversations API.
 This allows for a more coherent and engaging user experience.

 ## Features